Key Takeaways

 Formula: (Projected annual revenue from ranking − Annual link building cost) ÷ Annual link building cost × 100

-Even if you discount aggressively — halve the conversion rate, assume position 5 instead of 3, add 50% to costs — most commercial keywords still produce positive ROI from link building within the first year.
+Even if you discount aggressively — halve the conversion rate, assume position 5 instead of 3, add 50% to costs — most commercial keywords with clear search intent still produce positive ROI from link building within the first year.
+This is why effective link building remains the foundation of any serious seo strategy.

 Real Campaign ROI: What the Numbers Look Like

-Here's how ROI played out across three digital PR campaigns.
-We're using Ahrefs traffic value as the comparison metric — what the equivalent organic traffic would cost through Google Ads.
+Here's how ROI played out across three digital PR backlink campaigns.
+We're using Ahrefs traffic value as the comparison metric — what the equivalent search traffic would cost through Google Ads.

 | Client | Vertical | Avg DR | Growth | Timeline | Why ROI Was Strong |